Simple Interest vs Compound Interest: Clear Examples (2026 Guide)

 Key Takeaways

-- Simple interest grows at a fixed rate — no compounding.
+- Simple interest grows at a fixed rate with no interest-on-interest effect.

-- Compound interest grows faster because interest earns more interest.
+- Compound interest grows faster because interest can earn more interest over time.

-- Compounding frequency matters, but time and consistency matter more.
+- Compounding frequency matters, but time and consistency usually matter more.

-- For saving and investing, compounding is usually the better model.
+- For saving and investing, compound interest is usually the more useful model.

 Next steps